 Given that the craniosacral system includes structures of the central nervous system — the skull, cerebrospinal fluid, the membranes of the brain and the spinal cord — it’s not surprising that CST can have a positive impact on mood regulation, pain tolerance, stress response and relaxation.
 The musculoskeletal system, vascular system, endocrine system and sympathetic/parasympathetic nervous systems all influence activities of the craniosacral system.

 While there’s still some debate regarding how craniosacral therapy works to reduce pain, discomfort and a variety of other symptoms, one theory is that fascial (tissue) restrictions within the craniosacral system lead to abnormal motion of the cerebrospinal fluid, increasing pressure placed on certain nerves and causing tightness in connective tissues.
-This may contribute to problems including increased inflammation, fibrosis, tissue stiffness, inflexibility/reduced range of motion and chronic pain.
-(1, 2)
+This may contribute to problems including increased inflammation, fibrosis, tissue stiffness (like a stiff neck), inflexibility/reduced range of motion and chronic pain.

 While there’s no guarantee that it will work for everyone who tries it, there’s evidence that CST can help decrease common ailments, including anxiety, depression, fibromyalgia symptoms, headaches, neck pain, back pain and even symptoms of colic or discomfort in infants and babies.